OasisLMF/OasisPlatform/README.md

     curl localhost:8001/healthcheck

-(For the Rabbit management application browse to http://localhost:15672, for Flower, the celery management application, browse to http://localhost:5555.)
+(For the Rabbit management application browse to http://localhost:15672, for Flower, the Celery management application, browse to http://localhost:5555.)

+To run a test analysis using the worker image and example model data, run the following command:

+    docker exec oasisapi_runner_1 sh run_api_test_analysis.sh

-## Calling the Server
+### Calling the Server

-The API server provides a REST interface which is described <a href="https://oasislmf.github.io/OasisApi/modules.html" target="_blank">here</a>.
-You can use any suitable command line client such as `curl` or <a href="www.httpie.org" target="_blank">`httpie`</a> to make individual API calls, but a custom Python client may be a better option - for this you can use the <a href="https://github.com/OasisLMF/OasisAPIClient" target="_blank">`OasisAPIClient` repository</a>.
+The API server provides a REST interface which is described <a href="https://oasislmf.github.io/docs/oasis_rest_api.html" target="_blank">here</a>.
+You can use any suitable command line client such as `curl` or <a href="www.httpie.org" target="_blank">`httpie`</a> to make individual API calls, but a custom Python client may be a better option - for this you can use the <a href="https://giub.com/OasisLMF/OasisAPIClient" target="_blank">`OasisAPIClient` repository</a>.

 Oasis provides a built-in client `model_api_tester.py` (located in `src/oasisapi_client`) which is an executable multi-threaded script that can generate model analyses given the locations of the model inputs and analysis settings JSON file (see the <a href="https://github.com/OasisLMF/OasisAPIClient" target="_blank">`OasisAPIClient` repository</a> or <a href="https://oasislmf.github.io/OasisAPIClient/" target="_blank">`OasisAPIClient` documentation site</a> for more information).
 First install the Oasis API client requirements